 Please note: You do not have access to your duffel bag until you arrive at the evening campsite!

-Trekking chef during the hike to Inca Trail
+Trekking cook during the hike to Inca Trail

 A trekking chef specialized in cooking on the trail along with his/her Assistant prepare all of your delicious meals along the track to replenish your energy.
 You never go hungry!